MicrosoftDocs/winrt-api/windows.applicationmodel/packagecontentgroup.md

 Provides information about a package content group.

 ## -remarks
 A package content group allows you to segment a large app into different groups.
 A group may be automatic which means it can be downloaded in the background or on-demand.
-A group may be required which means that it will be downloaded before the app is launched.
+A group may be required which means that it will be downloaded during app install.

 ## -see-also